lovell/sharp/README.md

 A Promises/A+ promise is returned when `callback` is not provided.

-### toBuffer([callback])
+#### toBuffer([callback])

-Write image data to a Buffer, the format of which will match the input image.
+Write image data to a Buffer, the format of which will match the input image by default.
 JPEG, PNG and WebP are supported.

 `callback`, if present, gets three arguments `(err, buffer, info)` where: